KRONENBURG

 Another composer, but from a later generation, is Diderik van Meppel (1812 - 1849).
 While in Europe romanticism has already begun for years, Van Meppel amazed the Kronenburg music life in 1829 with a purely classical first violin concerto.
 Although somewhat old fashioned, the composer became instantly famous.
 In 1845 however he confessed himself to romanticism with his third string quartet, and he subsequently destroyed all his unpublished works.

-The era of romanticism as intended by European composers like Schumann, Brahms and Mendelssohn, has, apart from Van Meppel, few followers in Kronenburg.
+The era of romanticism as intended by European composers like Robert Schumann, Johannes Brahms and Felix Mendelssohn, has, apart from Van Meppel, few followers in Kronenburg.
 It is Bart Frama (1851 - 1892) who becomes the most important supporter of the leading music from this period.
-Like Grieg and Dvořák he uses popular music as an important ingredient of his compositions.
+Like Edvard Grieg and Antonín Dvořák he uses popular music as an important ingredient of his compositions.
 Kronenburg did not have any specific popular music of its own at that time, so Frama had to invent it first.
 Many Kronenburg composers have been influenced by Frama's style; in his own generation he is however dominant.

 A tram passing the Kronenburgerstraatweg, much to the annoyance of the Seppian ambassador

 The last well known romanticist is Hans Aarnouts (1904 - 2002).
 He had to spend most of his life in a wheelchair, giving him very much time to compose.
 He refused to adapt his music to the new styles in music, composing very many works in an accessible style.
 Aarnouts is often called 'the Kronenburg (Johann) Strauß', although he never wrote any short orchestral waltzes or polkas.
-Especially Jan Ylieen could anger himself about Aarnouts, not because of his conservative music style, but mainly because of the popularity Aarnouts did manage to win in Kronenburg.
+Especially Jan Ylieen could anger himself about Aarnouts, not because of his conservative music style, but mainly because of the popularity Aarnouts did manage to gain in Kronenburg.
 Pure jealousy, of course.

 Jan-Willem Ripperda (1871 - 1959) marks the border between romanticism and avant-garde.
 Ripperda is a much favoured composer among music theorists and music historians.
 His scores are most often just read and are seldom performed in public, due to logistical reasons: in Kronenburg are very few spaces that can host a complete Ripperda-instrumentation.
 His symphonic tableau 'The Tower of Bable', op.
 18, from 1924 is so huge - the piece lasts approximately six hours - that theorists will not be finished trying to explain the piece.
 Ripperda wrote, amongst other thing, ten symphonies, the last seven of which have never been performed yet; these have an average length of three or four hours.